-MATERIALS AND METHODS Animal husbandry
+Animal husbandry

-The population of Drosophila melanogaster Meigen 1830 used in this study was derived from isofemale lines collected in southwestern Ontario, Canada in 2007 (Marshall and Sinclair, 2010).
-All flies were reared at 25°C (14 h:10 h light:dark cycle) in 200 ml bottles containing 50 ml Bloomington Drosophila medium (Lakovaara, 1969).
+The population of Drosophila melanogaster used in this study was derived from isofemale lines collected in southwestern Ontario, Canada in 2007 (Marshall and Sinclair, 2010).
+All flies were reared at 25°C (14 h:10 h light:dark cycle) in 200 mL bottles containing 50 mL of Bloomington Drosophila medium (Lakovaara, 1969).
 Groups of ~80 adult flies were given access to fresh food for 2-3 h to oviposit before being removed to ensure rearing densities of ~100 eggs per bottle.
-Females were collected under brief CO2 anaesthesia (<2 min exposure to CO2) upon final ecdysis and transferred to vials containing 7 ml of the same medium at a density of 20 flies per vial, where they were left to mature for 7 days, in part to avoid effects of anaesthesia on chill tolerance (Nilson et al., 2006).
-All experiments were thus conducted on 7-day-old virgin female flies.
+Females were collected under brief CO2 anaesthesia (<2 min exposure to CO2) upon final ecdysis and transferred to vials containing 7 mL of the same medium at a density of 20 flies per vial, where they were left to mature for seven days, in part to avoid effects of anaesthesia on chill tolerance (Nilson et al., 2006).
+All experiments were thus conducted on seven day-old virgin female flies.